 So basically, the only male characters I was happy with were Marcus and Jamie.
 But the characters were all still three-dimensional and well-developed nonetheless.

-*Note: This is a spin-off series, and I highly HIGHLY recommend starting with Steal the Light.
-The original characters have a heavy presence, and I don’t think this new series will be as enjoyable if you haven’t read the original one.*
+*This is a spin-off series, and I highly HIGHLY recommend starting with Steal the Light.
+The original characters have a heavy presence, and I don’t think this spin-off series will be as enjoyable if you haven’t read the original one.*

 More Books in the Series:

 A New Heroine Rises…